michealespinola/syno.plexupdate/README.md

    * A 0=off 1=on toggle to enable self-updating to the latest packaged release.
 Change this to **1** to enable self-updating that follows the same minimum age requirement as the Plex updates

 These numerical values are located near the top of the script and can be modified.
 They are listed in this "To Do" section because they will soon be codified as parameter values.
 This script (eventually) intends to never have to modify the base script for anything along with not requiring SSH access.

+# Known Non-Issues

+* If the DSM is not configured to allow 3rd-party "trusted publishers", the script will log "`error = [289]`" during the package installation process.
+Synology DSM has been known to sporadically "lose" 3rd-party security certificates for unknown reasons.
+If this happens, you will have to re-add the Plex 'Public Key Certificate' to your system.
+* If the script runs successfully, the DSM Task status will show "`Interrupted (1)`" and the notification email will state "`Current status: 1 (Interrupted)`".
+This exit/error status of (1) is intentionally caused by the script in order to force the DSM to perform an email notification of a successful update (in the form of an interruption/error).
+The DSM otherwise would only send notifications of failed task events, and notifications of successful Plex updates would not be possible.

 # Thank You's